duckduckgo/duckduckgo-help-pages/_docs/fastpeoplesearch-removal.md

 -   **Phone confirmation required:** No
 -   **Processing time:** Claims 72 hours, but usually takes 1 hour
 -   **Captcha requirement:** Yes, reCaptcha

-## What is FastPeopleSearch?

-FastPeopleSearch is a data broker, compiling publicly available personal information and making it publicly accessible.
-FastPeopleSearch gathers data from government records, other data brokers, and various online sources to create detailed profiles for individual American citizens.
-These profiles are likely to include the following personal information:

--   Full name (and previous names)
--   Current and past addresses
--   Phone numbers and email addresses
--   Age and birthdate
--   Relatives, neighbors, and associates
--   Property ownership, arrest records, and more

-While FastPeopleSearch promotes itself as a tool for reconnecting with people, it also exposes private details that could lead to misuse.

-## How does FastPeopleSearch get my information?

-FastPeopleSearch collects data from various public sources, such as:

-1. **Public Records and Government Databases:** Including voter registration data, property records, court documents, and business registrations
-1. **Third-Party Data Brokers:** Specifically, companies that buy, sell, and distribute consumer information collected from online registrations, surveys, or transactions
-1. **Social Media and Internet Activity:** Publicly shared and available information on sites such as Facebook, LinkedIn, X/Twitter, and other platforms
-1. **Utility Records and Phone Directories:** If a phone number or address has been publicly listed somewhere, odds are high it will appear on FastPeopleSearch

-Since FastPeopleSearch updates automatically, your information may reappear even after a successful opt-out, requiring ongoing privacy management.

-> **Looking to streamline this process?** DuckDuckGo offers a hands-off Personal Information Removal service inside [Privacy Pro](https://duckduckgo.com/pro){:target="\_blank"}.
-We scan dozens of people search sites like FastPeopleSearch for your personal information, submit opt-outs on your behalf, and scan every 10 days (the most frequent in the industry) to ensure removed information stays offline.

 ## FastPeopleSearch Removal Process (Step-by-Step)